-The browned bits on the bottom of the pot are jam-packed with flavor.
+The browned bits that develop on the bottom of the pot while you’re cooking are jam-packed with flavor.
 If you'd rather not deglaze the pan with wine, you could use a little water or vegetable stock instead.
 But you’ll be sadly disappointed if you overlook this step!

-I'm not really a white wine drinker myself, but occasionally I will buy a nice bottle of an organic sauvignon blanc or pinot grigio to add to the soup and then drink with the meal.
-But usually I just purchase the four pack of small bottles by Sutter Home.
+Occasionally I’ll buy a nice bottle of an organic sauvignon blanc or pinot grigio to add to the soup (and then drink with the meal).
+But usually I just purchase the four pack of small bottles by Sutter Home for cooking purposes.

 You're aiming for approximately 1 pound of cabbage.
-And as always, use organic ingredients whenever possible to get the best flavor and highest nutritional content.
+Use organic ingredients whenever possible to get the best flavor and highest nutritional content.

 Curry Cabbage Soup

-This recipe has been modified from it’s original version in one of my favorite cookbooks, Heidi Swanson's Super Natural Every Day.
+This recipe has been modified from it’s original version in one of my favorite cookbooks: Heidi Swanson's Super Natural Every Day.
 I've tweaked it just a little bit, and added the step of deglazing the collected brown bits with a little white wine to add some depth to the soup.

 ALLERGY ALERT: There are studies that show the allergen levels of fining agents and gluten in wine are extremely low and do not activate the immune system or cause anaphylaxis (read more here).
-However, some highly sensitive individuals may have issues with the flour-paste used in the barrels; egg whites used to control bacteria; and fining agents made from egg, casein (dairy), shellfish, and/or fish (read here for more info).
-Please take the time to understand where your tolerance lies when consuming or cooking with wine.
+However, some highly sensitive individuals may have issues with the flour-paste used in the barrels; egg whites used to control bacteria; and fining agents made from egg, casein (dairy), shellfish, and/or fish.
+Take the time to understand where your tolerance lies when consuming or cooking with wine.

 1/2 head green cabbage